JesperDramsch/phd-thesis/pages/conclusion.rst

 asi.
 The limited availability of labelled data and wide availability of pre-trained network architectures makes this a viable option to obtain improved results and more robust models.
-Moreover, this insight is applicable to pre-training geoscientific nns.
+Moreover, this insight is applicable to pre-training geoscientific neural networks.

 Jesper Sören Dramsch, Lüthje, and Christensen (2019) shows that explicitly using phase information as input in a complex-valued neural